 What are trajectories we can observe today?

-Until there are sizable incentives to do otherwise, cloud labs will continue to prioritize large contracts, likely working on high-margin, low-volume biologics in the context of human medicine.
+Until there are sizable incentives to do otherwise, cloud labs will continue to prioritize large contracts, likely working on high-margin, low-volume biologics in the context of human medicine2.
 Today, high upfront cost in terms of time and money on both the provider and customer side hinder broader adoption of general purpose cloud labs.
 This is why the BioAutomation Challenge is so important: it plays an essential role in accelerating cloud lab adoption in leading biology labs by (1) solving economic hurdles and (2) supporting the production of the first examples of public cloud lab source code.
 Thanks to Erika et al, I expect us to see dozens to hundreds of protocols in the years ahead, which could catalyze a culture shift that encourages protocol sharing.

 In silico predictions are being used to today to seed libraries of molecules into automated pipelines and will continue to grow in adoption within the medical and agricultural industries.
-These industrial efforts and technologies will be overwhelmingly focused on the constrained problems involving a single protein (eg, antibodies, Cas-like programmable tools, drugging a target, etc.) with known biology.
+These industrial efforts and technologies will be overwhelmingly focused on the constrained problems involving a single protein (eg, antibodies, Cas-like programmable tools, drugging a target, etc.) with known biology3.
 The deployment will be a human determining the specifications for the software to solve, then CROs, robots or in-house scientists doing the experiments, and finally a human making judgement calls on what candidates to keep or discard.
 Individual companies may iterate on their processes to be more AI-powered, but I expect those improvements to be bespoke and private until a major software platform breakthrough.